19hours/sg-statutes/Acts/National Library Board Act.md

 29\.—(1) The terms and conditions of service of persons transferred to the service of the Board under section 28 shall take into account the salaries and terms and conditions of service, including any accrued rights to leave, enjoyed by such persons while in the employment of the Government and any such term or condition relating to the length of service with the Board shall provide for the recognition of service under the Government by persons so transferred to be service by them under the Board.

-(2) Nothing in the terms and conditions of service to be drawn up by the Board shall adversely affect the conditions that would have been applicable to persons transferred to the service of the Board as regards any pension, gratuity or allowance payable under the Pensions Act [Cap.
-225].
+(2) Nothing in the terms and conditions of service to be drawn up by the Board shall adversely affect the conditions that would have been applicable to persons transferred to the service of the Board as regards any pension, gratuity or allowance payable under the Pensions Act (Cap.
+225).

 (3) In every case where a person has been transferred to the service of the Board under section 28, the Government shall be liable to pay the Board such portion of any gratuity, pension or allowance payable to such person on his retirement as the same shall bear to the proportion which the aggregate amount of his pensionable emoluments during his service with the Government bears to the aggregate amount of his pensionable emoluments during his service under both the Government and the Board.

 ### No benefits in respect of abolition or reorganisation of office

 30\.
-Notwithstanding the provisions of the Pensions Act [Cap.
-225], no person who is transferred to the service of the Board under section 28 shall be entitled to claim any benefit under the Pensions Act on the ground that he has been retired from the service of the Government on account of abolition or reorganisation of office in consequence of the establishment and incorporation of the Board.
+Notwithstanding the provisions of the Pensions Act (Cap.
+225), no person who is transferred to the service of the Board under section 28 shall be entitled to claim any benefit under the Pensions Act on the ground that he has been retired from the service of the Government on account of abolition or reorganisation of office in consequence of the establishment and incorporation of the Board.

 ### Continuation and completion of disciplinary proceedings

-31\.—(1) Where on 1st September 1995, any disciplinary proceedings are pending against any person transferred to the service of the Board under section 28, any committee acting under due authority to hear or investigate the matter shall continue to exist, notwithstanding this Act, for the purpose of completing the hearing or investigation and the making of an order or rendering a decision, as the case may be, and the Government or committee shall complete the hearing or investigation in accordance with the authority vested in the Government or committee immediately before that date and make such order, ruling or direction as the Government or committee could have made under the authority vested in it immediately before that date.
+31\.—(1) Where on 1 September 1995, any disciplinary proceedings are pending against any person transferred to the service of the Board under section 28, any committee acting under due authority to hear or investigate the matter shall continue to exist, notwithstanding this Act, for the purpose of completing the hearing or investigation and the making of an order or rendering a decision, as the case may be, and the Government or committee shall complete the hearing or investigation in accordance with the authority vested in the Government or committee immediately before that date and make such order, ruling or direction as the Government or committee could have made under the authority vested in it immediately before that date.

 (2) Any order, ruling or direction made or given by the Government or committee pursuant to this section shall be treated as an order, a ruling or a direction of the Board and have the same force or effect as if it had been made or given by the Board pursuant to the power vested in the Board under this Act.

 ### Misconduct or neglect of duty by employee before transfer

 32\.
-The Board may reprimand, reduce in rank, retire, dismiss or punish in some other manner a person transferred to the service of the Board under section 28 for any misconduct or neglect of duty committed prior to 1st September 1995 which would have rendered him liable to be reprimanded, reduced in rank, retired, dismissed or punished in some other manner if he had continued to be in the employment of the Government and if this Act had not been enacted.
+The Board may reprimand, reduce in rank, retire, dismiss or punish in some other manner a person transferred to the service of the Board under section 28 for any misconduct or neglect of duty committed prior to 1 September 1995 which would have rendered him liable to be reprimanded, reduced in rank, retired, dismissed or punished in some other manner if he had continued to be in the employment of the Government and if this Act had not been enacted.

-## PART VI
+## PART 6

 MISCELLANEOUS PROVISIONS

 ### Board’s symbol

-33\.—(1) The Board shall have the exclusive right to the use of such symbol or representation as it may select or devise and thereafter display or exhibit in connection with its activities or affairs.
+33\.—(1) The Board shall have the exclusive right to the use of such symbol or representation as it may select or devise and display or exhibit in connection with its activities or affairs.

 (2) A person who, without the permission of the Board, uses a symbol or representation identical with that of the Board or which so resembles the Board’s symbol or representation as to deceive or cause confusion, or to be likely to deceive or cause confusion, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.